 Despite the pervasiveness of alcohol in our society, alcohol withdrawal is among the most dangerous of any drug withdrawal.

-The most severe withdrawal symptoms, including delirium tremens (DTs), can be life-threatening without proper medical care.
-For this reason, detoxing alone is extremely dangerous – you must undergo detox as part of a professional rehabilitation program.
+The most severe withdrawal symptoms, including delirium tremens (DTs) which can be life-threatening without proper medical care.
+For this reason, detoxing alone is extremely dangerous; you must undergo detox as part of a professional rehabilitation program.

 Alcohol withdrawal symptoms can be mild to severe, depending on many factors.
 These include:

 - Your alcohol use - If you regularly drink heavily and have a severe alcohol dependence, you are more likely to experience severe symptoms.

 - Your physical health and biology - Our bodies are all different, and we respond to substances in different and unpredictable ways.
 Two people with the same drinking history could experience very different withdrawal symptoms.
 Underlying medical conditions can also exacerbate withdrawal symptoms.

 - Your mental health - People with underlying mental health conditions may be more likely to experience severe psychological symptoms of alcohol withdrawal.

 Some people - particularly those with mild or moderate AUDs - may only experience mild withdrawal symptoms.
 Mild symptoms may include: